wigig-tools/wigig-module/README.md

 1. Accurate BER vs. SNR lookup tables for all PHY layers.
 1. Beam refinement for both transmit and receive beam patterns.
 1. Multi-AP support without the need for decentralized clustering.
-1. Many new examples and bug fixes.

-We are planning to release the new version of the code around August 2019.
+We are still in the process of cleaning up the project and many comprehensive set of examples.

-## Introduction:
+## Features:
-This is a repository for the development of WLAN IEEE 802.11ad/ay model in network simulator ns-3.
 The implemented model supports the following features:
 1. DMG Channel Access Periods (BTI/A-BFT/ATI/DTI with both CBAP and Service Periods).
 1. Beamforming Training (BT) in both BHI and DTI access periods.
 1. DMG PLCP Model for 802.11ad frame transmission and reception.